 Once in a while, a trade surplus is an unfavorable trade balance.
 China and Japan have both become dependent on exports to drive economic growth.
-They must purchase significant amounts of U.S. Treasurys to keep the dollar's value high and the value of their currencies low.
-That's how they keep their exports competitively priced and maintain their trade surplus.
+They must purchase significant amounts of keep their exports competitively priced and maintain their trade surplus.
 But this export-driven strategy means they rely on U.S. customers and U.S. foreign policy.
 In addition, their domestic market is weak.
 Chinese and Japanese citizens must save to provide for their old age, since the governments don't have strong social services.